 Contains the BSR priority value of the included BSR.
-This field is considered as a high order byte when comparing BSR addresses.
+This field is considered as a high order byte when comparing BSR addresses

-Unicast-BSR-Address
+Encoded-Unicast-BSR-Address

-The IP address of the bootstrap router for the domain.
-The length of this field in bytes is specified in Addr length.
+The address of the bootstrap router for the domain.
+The format for this address is given in the Encoded-Unicast-Address in 4.1. .IP "Encoded-Group Address-1..n"

-Encoded-Group Address-1..n